confluentinc/autogen-kafka/python/README.md

 A distributed agent runtime that enables agents to communicate across multiple processes and machines through Kafka topics.

 ### 2. Streaming Agent (`KafkaStreamingAgent`)
-A bridge agent that exposes Kafka topics as AutoGen agents, allowing AutoGen agent systems to communicate with external Kafka-based services transparently.
+A bridge agent that exposes Kafka topics as AutoGen agents, allowing AutoGen agent systems to communicate with external Kafka-based services transparently. **Note:** The API now requires explicit `request_type` and `response_type` parameters for type safety.

 ### 3. Distributed Memory (`KafkaMemory`)
 A memory implementation that synchronizes state across multiple agent instances using dedicated Kafka topics.